Thursday, December 13, 2012

 Grilled Chicken with Chipotle Rub & Dark Chocolate Glaze

 Rub your favorite cut of chicken or split Cornish game hen with chipotle chili powder.
-Use to your taste, the more you put on the spicier you will make the chicken.
+Use to your taste, the more you use the spicier you will make the chicken.
 Sprinkle with garlic salt.

 Remember, balsamic vinegar can burn if the heat is too hot – so be sure and keep on eye on your dinner!